A Cartography of Open Collaboration in Open Source AI: Mapping Practices, Motivations, and Governance in 14 Open Large Language Model Projects: Description of sampled open LLM projects

 \subsection{Beijing Academy of AI (BAAI)}

 The Beijing Academy of AI is a Chinese non-profit research institute supported by industry and academic institutions.
 BAAI has released several open LLMs, including the Aquila, OpenSeek and WuDao families, along with large-scale datasets such as CCI4.0-M2 (a Chinese-English mixed corpus).
-It forms the large-model open-source technical stack, FlagOpen, including open-sourced datasets, open-sourced benchmarks, open-sourced system software FlagOS and open-sourced algorithms FlagAI and lots of open-sourced models.
+It forms the large-model open source technical stack, FlagOpen, including open sourced datasets, open sourced benchmarks, open sourced system software FlagOS and open sourced algorithms FlagAI and lots of open sourced models.
 Hugging Face: 149 models, 111 datasets.
 See more: \url{https://huggingface.co/BAAI}.